Jayden-boop/WRO-2025/README.md

 Our parking sequence utilizes the **LD19 D500 Lidar** to precisely detect both the parking walls and the outer black boundary walls.
 In order to get to a fixed position near the parking lot, the robot follows the black walls using the lidar.

 The code periodically aggregates LIDAR points and tries to fit the inner wall with a least-squares line.
 It filters points with `filter_wall_points` so that only points expected to belong to the wall are used, then computes slope and a corresponding angle error (the difference between the robot heading and the wall angle).
-When enough points are found the code nudges the steering to correct alignment using the computed `angle_error`.
+When enough points are found, the code nudges the steering to correct alignment using the computed `angle_error`.

 ```python
 wall_points = filter_wall_points(current_scan_points, x_min=-4, x_max=4, y_min=-100, y_max=-5)